AIR-DISCOVER/ICRA-RM-Sim2Real/README.md

 The RMUS playground

-The official website of the competition:
+The official website of the challenge:
 - https://air.tsinghua.edu.cn/robomaster/sim2real_icra22.html

 The gitee mirror of this repo is provided for mainland user: